 Many clinicians inappropriately transfuse fresh frozen plasma or platelets, or avoid performing minor procedures altogether, in patients with cirrhosis because of concern that patients are "auto-anticoagulated".
 However, there is now convincing evidence disproving the common misconception .
 The liver makes coagulation factors as well as anticoagulant proteins .
 As a result, liver disease can lead to a hypocoagulable state or a hypercoagulable state.
 The relative balance or imbalance of these factors is not reflected in conventional indices of coagulation, such as the prothrombin time (PT), activated partial thromboplastin time (aPTT), or INR .
 (See "Coagulation abnormalities in patients with liver disease", section on 'Problem overview'.)

 Transfusion of blood product to reverse the coagulopathy before paracentesis is discouraged since it is not supported by the available data, can delay the procedure, exposes the patient to risk of transfusion, and is costly [5-7,12].
 The routine administration of fresh frozen plasma prior to paracentesis would lead to transfusion of approximately 140 units of plasma to prevent transfusion of two units of red cells [5,6,13].

 For the vast majority of patients, we will perform a paracentesis without giving fresh frozen plasma or platelets.
 The exceptions are in patients with clinically apparent disseminated intravascular coagulation or clinically apparent hyperfibrinolysis .
 These conditions occur in less than 1 in every 1000 patients with ascites.
 In patients with disseminated intravascular coagulation, we will administer platelets and, in some cases, fresh frozen plasma prior to performing a paracentesis.
 For patients with hyperfibrinolysis we treat with aminocaproic acid or intravenous tranexamic acid.
 The management of patients with these disorders is discussed elsewhere.
-(See "Clinical features, diagnosis, and treatment of disseminated intravascular coagulation in adults", section on 'Platelet transfusion and fresh frozen plasma' and "Coagulation abnormalities in patients with liver disease", section on 'Anti-fibrinolytics'.)
+(See "Clinical features, diagnosis, and treatment of disseminated intravascular coagulation in adults", section on 'Prevention/treatment of bleeding' and "Coagulation abnormalities in patients with liver disease", section on 'Anti-fibrinolytics'.)